UCR-Robotics/UCR-Robotics/docs/aram/manipulator.rst

 As we mentioned in the intro, `Moveit`_ is a tool to generate a smooth trajectory for the robot arm achieving a desired pose.
 The `intebotix_ros_arm`_ provides you the interface, so you could utilize Moveit in either Gazebo, actual robot or a fake robot created by RViz.
-Here we will introduce on how to move the robot arm/gripper in Gazebo.
+Here we will introduce how to move the robot arm/gripper in Gazebo.

 .. _Moveit: http://docs.ros.org/en/kinetic/api/moveit_tutorials/html/index.html